wix-incubator/headless-components/docs/api/PROGRAM_INTERFACE.md

 ## Open questions
 - public sdk doesn't support alt text for image
-- the instructors list should be fetch together with the program, right?
-(Separate service form program)
 - program instructor link to members area, how?

 ## Table of Contents